(225 ILCS 55/10)

 (Section scheduled to be repealed on January 1, 2027)

 As used in this Act:

-"Address of record" means the designated address recorded by the Department in the applicant's or licensee's application file or license file maintained by the Department's licensure maintenance unit.
-It is the duty of the applicant or licensee to inform the Department of any change of address, and such changes must be made either through the Department's website or by contacting the Department's licensure maintenance unit.
+"Address of record" means the designated address recorded by the Department in the applicant's application file or the licensee's license file maintained by the Department's licensure maintenance unit.

 "Advertise" means, but is not limited to, issuing or causing to

 be distributed any card, sign or device to any person; or causing,

 permitting or allowing any sign or marking on or in any building,